dengkliu/system-design/README.md

     * What would be the peak TPS?
 3 * Avg TPS
     * For fast growing product - MAX peak users in 3 months = Peak users * 2.
     * Read TPS >> Write TPS usually.

-**The calculated numbers don't really matter, what matters is the calculation process**.
+   The calculated numbers don't really matter, what matters is the calculation process.

-#### II Service
-Divide the system into micro services.
-Split/Applicaiton/Module
+#### II Service - Divide the system into micro services.

-* Replay the featyures and add a service for each of them.
-* Merge shared service.
+Replay the featyures and add a service for each of them.
+Merge shared service.

 #### III Storage

-1. For each of the services, you may need a different storage.
+For each of the services, you may need a different storage.
 Find it out.
-2. Design the schema for the table.
+Design the schema for the table.

-#### IV Scale
-Fix drawbacks, deal with possible problems.
+#### IV Scale - Fix drawbacks, deal with possible problems.

 Sharding/Optimize/Special Case

 ## Design Examples